nxtvoid/zxkit/packages/forge/README.md

 ### Add Components

-Add components from the shadcn registry:
+Add components using the official shadcn CLI:

 ```bash
 # Add a single component